-The exhibition Boris Lurie: Nothing To Do But To Try presents a portrait of an artist reckoning with devastating trauma, haunting memories, and an elusive, lifelong quest for freedom.
-Here we look at one of his works on view in the exhibition.
+The exhibition Boris Lurie: Nothing To Do But To Try presented a portrait of an artist reckoning with devastating trauma, haunting memories, and an elusive, lifelong quest for freedom.
+Pictured here is Lurie’s “Untitled (37 Ludzas Street)” that was previously on view.

 A few months after occupying Riga, the Nazis confined all 30,000 of the city’s Jews into a rundown suburb, the newly established Riga Ghetto.
 In the Riga Ghetto, Lurie’s family shared tight quarters with other residents at 37 Ludzas Street.
 This eponymous painting conveys a desolate, unnatural stillness, with the swirling sky menacing an empty, snow-blanketed street.
 His girlfriend, Ljuba, lived around the corner; they met for the last time in a snowy courtyard nearby.

 Barely six weeks after the establishment of the Ghetto, the SS announced “evacuations.”
 In truth, they intended to liquidate the entire Jewish population of Latvia, save for a small slave-labor force.
 Boris and Ilya, as able-bodied men, were eligible for labor instead of evacuation.
 Shaina made the wrenching decision to send them to ghetto’s small work camp, thus separating the family.
 She prepared a feast for their last meal together, and then Boris and Ilya left what had briefly become their family home.
 Decades later, he wrote, “This is the reason I still hate banquets, elaborate meals.”

 Visit the Boris Lurie: Nothing To Do But To Try exhibition page to learn more about Boris Lurie.